 All the consumer cares about is “what’s in it for me?”
 So if you want to get through to customers and make sales, talk about them.
 Not about you, or your family, or your company, or your company’s processes.

-I saw an awful commercial recently for a local golf course (The high-falutin’ kind that charges $85 bucks a round but isn’t as good as the local municipal course.)
+I saw an awful commercial recently for a local golf course (The high-falutin’ kind of course that charges $85 bucks a round but isn’t as good as the local municipal course.)
 It was nothing but a family portrait of the pro/owner and his not-so-cute family.
 “Hey, look at us!”

 The spot was based on the ridiculous assumption that “family owned” counts for something among golfers.
 To me it just means that guy and his family are getting rich by overcharging for a mediocre round of golf.